richard-w1/momentum/README.md

-Hello, this is Sarthak and these a my changes.
-My name is Richard and I have a dog.
+My name is sarthak.
+This is my attempt at creating a merge conflict.